Windows 11: Make Google your default search engine instead of Bing. Here's how

 Google Chrome: How to change the default search engine

-You don't need to use Edge in Windows 11 of course (if you want to change to another, we cover that, below).
+You don't need to use Edge in Windows 11 of course (if you want to change to another browser, we cover that below).
 Here's how to change the default search engine in Google web browser.

-1. In Chrome, from the "Customize and control" menu up in the top-right corner, choose Settings.
+1. In Chrome, from the "Customize and control" menu in the top-right corner, choose Settings.

 2. Over on the left, choose Search engine.